1384microservices/Play.Catalog/README.md

 * Install docker[^wsl]: `winget install --id Docker.DockerDesktop`
 * Install visual studio code: `winget install --id VisualStudioCode --source winget`

+### Build development infrastructure.
+This service needs some infrastructure services like MongoDB to run.
+The infrastructure stack is already configured at [Play.Infrastructure](https://github.com/1384microservices/Play.Infrastructure) repository.

 ### Install Play.Common
 This services needs Play.Common nuget package.
 To make it available on your machine run first instructions from [Play.Common](https://github.com/1384microservices/Play.Common) repository.

 ### Clone source
 Create a project folder on your box. **D:\Projects\Play Economy** is a good idea but you can choose whatever fits your needs.
 For Windows boxes you have to issue this command in a powershell window: `New-Item -ItemType Directory -Path 'D:\Projects\Play Economy'`.
-Switch to that directory: `Set-Locatin -Path 'D:\Projects\Play Economy'`.
+Switch to this directory: `Set-Locatin -Path 'D:\Projects\Play Economy'`.

 Clone this repository to your box: `git clone https://github.com/1384microservices/Play.Catalog.git`.

 ### Run database storage
 To get up and running you need a MongoDB database.
 We'll use a containerized deployment for this by issuing this command: `docker run --rm -d --name mongo -p 27017:27017 -v mongodbdata:/data/db mongo`